An Introduction to the Physics of Cough

 Since coughing might increase pressure inside the head (intracranial pressure), it can cause or worsen a headache.
 For example, in people with migraines, coughing is often an aggravating or triggering factor.

-Is the two-meter social distancing, as mandated by health authorities, enough?
-The short answer is: “Mostly yes indoors; not outdoors.”
+What implications does the physics of cough have on the reach of expulsion droplets?
+In other words, is the two-meter social distancing, as mandated by health authorities, enough?
+In short, the answer is: “Mostly yes indoors; but not outdoors.”
 An average human cough may travel up to unexpected considerable distances depending on the wind speed.

-If the wind speed is approximately zero, saliva droplets (and any infectious disease pathogen potentially within them) did not travel 2 m.
-However, with wind speeds of 4 km/h (slight breeze) to 15 km/h (leaves and small twigs in constant motion, wind extends light flags), the safety level drops considerably since saliva droplets can travel beyond six meters.
+If the wind speed is zero, saliva droplets (and any infectious disease pathogen potentially within them) did not travel 2 m.
+However, safety can drop in windy conditions, and saliva droplets can travel beyond six meters.
+The figures below illustrate what happens with wind speeds of 4 km/h (slight breeze) to 15 km/h (leaves and small twigs in constant motion, wind extends light flags).

-Droplets released when coughing (or sneezing) occur in a continuum of sizes and can amount to as much as 7 to 8 mg.
-These droplets do not travel independently on their trajectories; instead, they are trapped and carried forward within a moist, warm, turbulent cloud of gas.
+Droplets released when coughing occur in a continuum of sizes.
+They can amount to as much as 7 to 8 mg.
+Moreover, these droplets are trapped and carried forward within a moist, warm, turbulent cloud of gas (they do not travel independently on their trajectories).

 Properties of droplets released when sneezing or coughing: